Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Data and institutional background

 I examine the distribution of female faculty in all German universities using administrative data from the German Federal Statistical Office (DeStatis) in 2015.
 This data contains information on all non-administrative employees at German universities.\footnote{``Personalstatistik: Wissenschaftliches Personal''} For professors, it contains, among other things, information on the discipline, their gender, their salary category, their university, the year of their first appointment as a professor, and their year of birth.

 \paragraph{University}

-I only consider universities and not universities of applied sciences because these do not overlap in their hiring pool and have different populations of students and working conditions.\footnote{Note that the official statistics that are published on the official materials by DeStatis do not contain information on university status, so I coded status as a university myself.
-This recoding was unproblematic since the actual names of the universities are in the data and status is unambiguous, but it does mean that some officially published statistics are not directly comparable.}
+I only consider universities and not universities of applied sciences because these do not overlap in their hiring pool and have different populations of students and working conditions.\footnote{Note that the official statistics that are published on the official materials by DeStatis \emph{do not} contain information on university status, so I coded status as a university myself.
+This re-coding was unproblematic since the actual names of the universities are in the data and status is unambiguous, but it does mean that some officially published statistics are not directly comparable.}

-\paragraph{Faculty} According to the administrative classification, I restrict the sample to professors, both tenured and untenured, including assistant- associate and full professor level, but not substitute professors.
+\paragraph{Professors} According to the administrative classification, I restrict the sample to professors, both tenured and untenured, including assistant- associate and full professor level, but not substitute professors.
 I do not condition on civil servant status or full-time employment, although neither of these would change the sample in a significant way.

-\paragraph{Discipline} I define discipline according to the administrative three-digit classification of the statistical office.\footnote{ ``Schlüsselverzeichnisse für die Personalstatistik'', which is also used to define disciplines used for allocating third-party funding at the German Research Foundation (DFG).} The list of disciplines is given in Table (\ref{table:subject}) below.
+\paragraph{Discipline} I define discipline according to the administrative three-digit classification of the statistical office.\footnote{ ``Schlüsselverzeichnisse für die Personalstatistik'', which is also used to define disciplines used for allocating third-party funding at the German Research Foundation (DFG).} The list of disciplines is given in Table (\ref{table_sd_llo}) below.
+I only consider disciplines with at least three departments.
 Some disciplines did not meet this minimum threshold and were excluded.

 \paragraph{Department}

 I define a department as all faculty that are employed within a discipline at the same university, as there is no direct department designator in the administrative data.
 However, professorships are allocated according to a so-called position plan (``Stellenplan'').
 This means that the ministry of culture in each state allocates the number of professorships to universities and the respective teaching and research units (so-called ``Lehr- und Forschungsbereiche'').
 The discipline code that I use here corresponds to these ``Lehr- and Forschungsbereiche''.
 Universities cannot independently create professorships without approval.
 Once a position is created, a specific teaching load (depending on the state and the seniority of the position, i.e., Assistant/Associate/Full Professor) is allocated to this ``Lehr- und Forschungsbereich'', e.g., economics.
 Hence, these organizational units are then responsible for this increase in the overall teaching load, and there is no incentive to ``give away'' this position to a different organizational unit, i.e., department.
 Furthermore, what I observe here is the allocation of the \emph{position} to the teaching and research unit (e.g., economics), not the actual classification of the researcher.
 Therefore the unit the position is allocated to is most likely also the unit that makes the hiring decision.